marcoviero/simstack3/README.md

 motivation behind SIMSTACK in the first place, that correlated sources will bias the measurement, so all sources that generate signal must be stacked together.
 Note, this slows down the calculation considerably.
-If you originally had 50 bins (e.g., 5 redshift, 5 stellar mass, 2 types), resulting in stacking 50 layers (51 if you include background), the bootstrap calculation is 100 bins (101 with background), which requires a lot of RAM!
+If you originally had 50 bins (e.g., 5 redshift, 5 stellar mass, 2 types), resulting in stacking 50 layers (51 if you include foreground), the bootstrap calculation is 100 bins (101 with foreground), which requires a lot of RAM!
 If this is a problem you have two options:
 1. Stack in Redshift Layers;
 2. Split the sample into redshift chunks, e.g., bins z=[0,1,2] and z=[2,3,4] in each chunk, and combine the results afterward.